 General Use Policy

 Generally, cell phone conversations are NOT permitted in the Law Library.
-However, library patrons may engage in brief, quiet cell phone conversations in the the first floor and basement copy rooms.
+However, library patrons may engage in brief, quiet cell phone conversations in the first floor copy room.
 Please set your phone to vibrate.

 Group Study Rooms